groupby/searchandiser-ui/README.md

           price: 'price'
         },

+        tags: {

           sayt: {
             products: 4,
             queries: 5,

             // disable auto-search behaviour
             // autoSearch: false,
             //
             // disable highlighting in autocomplete
             // highlight: false,
             //
+            // SAYT specific product structure
+            // structure: { ... },
+            //
             // the field in your data which represents product categories
             // categoryField: 'productCategory',
             //
             // rename navigations on the fly
             // navigationNames: {
             //   brand: 'Brand'
             // },
             //
             // filter the navigations returned
             // allowedNavigations: [ 'brand' ],
             //
             // select minimum characters at which to start autocomplete
             // minimumCharacters: 3,
             //
             // select delay to start autocomplete
             // delay: 300
           },

+          collections: {
+            options: [{
+              // how the collection will be displayed
+              label: 'Products',
+              // the collection in Searchandiser
+              value: 'default'
+            }, {
+              label: 'Sales',
+              value: 'productsonsale'
+            }]
+          },

+          sort: {
+            options: [{
+              label: 'Relevance',
+              value: {
+                // default relevance sort
+                field: '_relevance'
+              }
+            }, {
+              label: 'Price Low to High',
+              value: {
+                // field to sort upon
+                field: 'price',
+                // order of sort
+                order: 'Ascending'
+              }
+            }],

+            // The label that will be displayed when
+            // no sort is selected
+            // default: 'Sort',
+            //
+            // The label that will be displayed as
+            // an option to clear the sort
+            // clear: 'Unsorted'
+          }

+        },

         // enable some default styling
         // stylish: true,
         //
         // disable a default empty search at page load
+        // if set to false, query & raw-query tags will inspect the current URL to do a search
         // initialSearch: false
       });